Dental Support Organizations Archives - Triumphant Partners

 You likely have many questions if you’re debating selling your dental practice to a dental support organization or DSO.
 Choosing a dental support organization is a big decision that will significantly impact your career and the future of your dental practice.
 You need to make sure you’re selecting the right DSO for your specific needs and your practice’s unique situation.

 However, every dental support organization is different, and what might be true for most might not be true for all.
 Developing a list of questions to ask potential DSOs is imperative.
-Luckily, Triumphant Transition Partners has years of industry experience to provide.
+Luckily, Triumphant Partners has years of industry experience to provide.
 We recommend consulting the questions contained below.
 If you do your job right, you can successfully screen potential DSOs using these questions to ensure you only entertain the best dental practice offers.
 Read on to learn more!

 What Are the Terms of Staying On?